mclear-teaching-projects/phil871-kant-survey/content/assignments/week8.md

 ## Questions {#questions}

 -   What is a &ldquo;schema&rdquo;?
--   What are schemata needed? (i.e. what is the problem of the Schematism chatpter?)
+-   Why are schemata needed? (i.e. what is the problem of the Schematism chapter?)
 -   What is a &ldquo;schematized&rdquo; category?